MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 ## To configure a label for Rights Management protection

-1. If you haven't already done so, open a new browser window and sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin, and then navigate to the **Azure Information Protection** blade.
+1. If you haven't already done so, open a new browser window and sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin.
+Then navigate to the **Azure Information Protection** blade.

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If the label that you want to configure will apply to all users, select **Global policy** from the initial **Azure Information Protection** blade.
-However, if the label that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, select **Scoped policies** instead, and select your scoped policy from the **Azure Information Protection - Scoped polices** blade.
+2. If the label that you want to configure will apply to all users, stay on the **Azure Information Protection - Global policy** blade.
+However, if the label that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, from the **POLICIES** menu selection, select **Scoped policies**.
+Then select your scoped policy from the **Azure Information Protection - Scoped polices** blade.

-3. On the **Policy** blade, select the label that you want to configure, which opens the **Label** blade.
+3. Select the label that you want to configure, which opens the **Label** blade.

 4. On the **Label** blade, locate **Set permissions for documents and emails containing this label** and select one of the following options: